vanHeemstraSystems/babylonjs-quasar/300/200/README.md

 Read https://crabnebula.dev/about and try https://devtools.crabnebula.dev/

+Then follow "Migrating from Electron to Tauri" at https://www.youtube.com/watch?v=fMTtMRLUnIY

 MORE ...

 **NOTE**: The blue header along the top is part of the HTML markup as defined in ```containers/app/babylonjs/src/layouts/MainLayout.vue```.
 It is not the frame.